 Man who sought drugs smuggled by sled gets 2 more days

 RUTLAND, Vt.
-(AP) — A North Carolina man who court documents say imported drugs from Canada “utilizing the dark web” is going to spend two more days in jail for plotting to steal a shipment of counterfeit Xanax pills valued at $1.6 million that were pulled across the Vermont-Quebec border on a sled.
+(AP) — A North Carolina man who court documents say imported drugs from Canada “utilizing the dark web” was sentenced Wednesday to spend two more days in jail for plotting to steal a shipment of counterfeit Xanax pills valued at $1.6 million that were pulled across the Vermont-Quebec border on a sled.

-Prosecutors say Finn traveled to Vermont in January 2016 planning to steal almost 200 pounds of pills that had been dragged across the border on a sled by a Quebec man who was apprehended by Border Patrol agents.
+Prosecutors say Finn traveled to Vermont in January 2016 from North Carolina planning to steal almost 200 pounds (91 kilograms) of pills that had been dragged across the border at night on a sled by a Quebec man dressed in white who was apprehended by Border Patrol agents.

-A heavily redacted sentencing memo said Finn was a “shy, introverted geek (who) morphed into somebody importing drugs from Canada utilizing the dark web.”
+A heavily redacted sentencing memo filed by Scherer described Finn as a “shy, introverted geek (who) morphed into somebody importing drugs from Canada utilizing the dark web.”

 The memo said Finn “was just starting the importation of counterfeit Alprazolam (Xanax) and was trying to increase dramatically the number of pill imported by this smuggling charge.”

 Cedrik Bourgault-Morin, then 21, of Quebec, was wearing white in the early morning hours of Jan.
 13, 2016, when U.S. Border Patrol agents apprehended him after he had pulled the sled containing 300 vacuum-sealed bags of Xanax into the United States along a railroad line at North Troy, Vermont.

 Bourgault-Morin was later sentenced to a year and a day in jail.
 He was released in November 2016.

 Crawford said Finn was clearly trying to improve his life, but he warned him not to appear before a federal judge again.

 Prosecutors had asked Crawford to sentence Finn to between 72 and 78 months in prison.